Why Lateral Movement Is the Tightest Chokepoint

 In the [[Three Akira Intrusions Compared|Akira Intrusion 1]], the operator staged exfiltration tools in `C:\drives\brother\` on the source host, then used Rclone (renamed `crowdstrike.exe`) to copy data to attacker-controlled cloud storage.
 The staging path itself was a custom directory created for the operation.

-In the Play KGAINC intrusion, the operator mounted admin shares to download WinRAR and WinSCP directly to file servers via Chrome, then staged archives for exfiltration.
+In a Play intrusion, the operator mounted admin shares to download WinRAR and WinSCP directly to file servers via Chrome, then staged archives for exfiltration.

 ### Why It Matters for Detection